ashfaqfarooqui/ROAR/Task1/README.md

 __roar_sim__ folder contains the launch files and __Rviz__ configuration files for the project.

 __roar_bringup__ contains the core code that runs the simulator.
-It aslo a JSON config file that is used to generate bins,robot and truck at specified positions.
+It also contains a JSON config file that is used to generate bins,robot and truck at specified positions.

 ###Running the code

-To run the code, first make sure the progam is installed using catkin_make or catkin_make_isolated and the correct workspace is sourced.
+To run the code, first make sure the progam is installed using ```catkin_make install``` or ```catkin_make_isolated --install``` and the correct workspace is sourced.

 To run the simulator first run the __Explorer__ in one terminal and in another terminal window use the command